serverless-components/graphql/README.md

 The GraphQL component is a zero configuration component, meaning that it'll work out of the box with no configuration and sane defaults.
 With that said, there are still a lot of optional configuration that you can specify.

-Here's a complete reference of the `serverless.yml` file for the GraphQL component:
+Here's a very minimal configuration to get you started.
+Most of these property are optional

 ```yml
 component: graphql               # (required) name of the component.
 In that case, it's graphql.